Way of the Celestial Masters: The Celestial Masters today

 The Celestial Masters Order in mainland China suffered badly during the Cultural Revolution but managed to survive.
-They were finally allowed to ordain priests into Zhengyi Order at the Celestial Master’s Mansion in 1982.
+They were finally allowed to ordain priests into Zhengyi Order at the Celestial Master's Mansion in 1982.

 Beliefs and practices

 Each of the three different eras of the Celestial Masters had distinct beliefs.
 However, because the Southern and Northern Celestial Masters both descended directly from the initial movement founded by Zhang Daoling, there are many beliefs that are shared.
 A number of texts exist that give insight into early Celestial Master practice, in particular the Taiping Jing and the Xiang'er commentary to the Laozi.

 The foundation of Daoist belief is that there is an energy source known as qi that pervades all things.
 The human body also contains qi, but it only has a limited amount of qi.
 Qi could be lost from the body through things such as sweating and ejaculation.
 The Celestial Masters shared these foundational Daoist beliefs, but modified them slightly.

 One such change was that illness was caused by sin.
 This was because sin caused qi to leave the body.
 In order to cure any illness, repentance was a crucial factor in ensuring that the loss of qi could be staunched.
 Repentance could be accomplished by spending time in a 'Chamber of Silence,' and reflecting on one's sins, or by beating one's breasts and kowtowing to heaven.
 Illness could also be cured in other ways as well, among them using medicinal herbs and by listening to ritual music.
 Eating very little was also of extreme importance, and an ideal diet would consist of no food at all, but only noncorporeal things such as air, which the person could absorb through meditation.

 Sexual practices (known as heqi, or 'The Union of the Breaths') were not part of Celestial Master Daoism.
-While the School of the Naturalists (and offshoot schools) advocate not ejaculating during sex in order to 'nourish the brain,' the Celestial Masters frowned upon this, and simply advocated celibacy as a way to avoid losing qi.
+While the School of the Naturalists (and offshoot schools) advocated Huanjing bunao ("returning the semen/essence to replenish the brain"), which the Celestial Masters frowned upon, and simply advocated celibacy as a way to avoid losing qi.
 In addition, the Celestial Masters thought that the macrobiotic method of stealing a woman's qi to replenish the man's own qi was completely wrong, and should not be practiced.